tensorflow/tensorboard/tensorboard/plugins/custom_scalar/README.md

 The *custom* scalar dashboard lets users

-1. Create line charts with custom combinations of runs and tags by assigning each chart a list of regular expressions for tags.
+* Create line charts with custom combinations of runs and tags by assigning each chart a list of regular expressions for tags.
+* Create margin charts (for visualizing confidence intervals).
-2. Lay out the dashboard in a customized way.
+* Lay out the dashboard in a customized way.

 To use this dashboard, users first collect scalar data and then lay out the UI.